syncfusion-content/blazor-docs/blazor/diagram/nodes/interaction.md

 ![Displaying Node Rotation in Blazor Diagram](../images/blazor-diagram-node-rotation.gif)

 ## How to flip the Node
-The Flip  is used to mirror the selected object’s content and port in the diagram page for horizontal,Vertical and Both direction.
+The Flip command is used to flip the content and port of the chosen object is mirrored across  in either the horizontal, vertical, or both directions on the diagram page.

 ###  FlipDirection:
-The flipdirection is used to mirror across Horizontal,Vertical and Both direction.
+The flipdirection is used to flip the node or connector so that it is mirrored across in either horizontal, vertical, or both directions.

 | FlipDirection | Description |
 | -------- | -------- |